NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Effect.rst

 	.. note::

 		A plane cannot contain more than 4 channels and must at least have 1 channel.

+	This function returns *True* if the layer was added successfully, *False* otherwise.

 .. method:: NatronEngine.Effect.beginChanges()